 This grill from George Foreman comes on a stand, which makes it easy to position on your balcony.
 What’s more, the stand is removable for greater flexibility.

 Its grill space measures 240 square inches, which is plenty when cooking for larger parties.

 Also, as it’s electric, it should conform to most apartment regulations.

 It has a non-stick coating on the grill and adjustable temperature control, meaning you get great food every time.

 It runs on propane, which gives you a more intense heat than electric.
-Also, it’s really easy to set up and can be ready to grill in under 5 minutes.
+Also, it’s really easy to set up (and take to other places) and can be ready to grill in under 5 minutes.
 In short, it’s a small gas grill with plenty of power.